ox-it/munki-staging/README.md

 * ``--stagedays``:  optional; the number of days to stage
 * ``<pkgsinfo_file>``: is a path to a pkgsinfo file

-If run without an argment will report on the number of staging days that are configured within each of the pkgsinfo files listed.
+If run without an argument will report on the number of staging days that are configured within each of the pkgsinfo files listed.

 *NB* The munki staging configuration file is *not* read by this helper file.

-### Command line Options

-* ``--boardid``: Required.
-The ID of your Trello board.

 # Troubleshooting